TestMasters Courses in De Queen, Arkansas for the LSAT

 - Instructors who have scored in the 98th percentile or higher on an actual LSAT

-- The complete five-volume set of TestMasters LSAT books delivered free via courier, including access to all LSAT questions released by the LSAC (over 8000 questions)
+- The complete five-volume set of TestMasters LSAT books delivered free via courier, including licensed use of over 8000 real LSAT questions

-- Six proctored (and nine additional) full-length LSAT PrepTests and access to comprehensive score reports for each
+- Six proctored (and twelve additional) full-length LSAT PrepTests with comprehensive score reports available for each

 - Rigorous homework assignments that contain real LSAT prep questions, LSAT prep drills, numerous analyses and other LSAT study tools, and a systematic question type classification for every released LSAT question

 - Access to TestMasters’ proven methods and techniques

 - Written or video explanations for all logic games, line reference notes for each reading comp passage, and written, video or audio explanations for numerous logical reasoning questions

 - Full access to the LSAT study tools in our Online Resource Center—use the Online Resource Center to score diagnostic exams, examine score reports, take psychometric quizzes, view instructional videos and study written explanations, use the Flawed Methods of Reasoning database, access specific questions using the LSAT Search Engine, and receive special bulletins concerning the LSAT and law school admissions

 - 24/7 Academic Support from our LSAT faculty